We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Look for protein powders that have as few ingredients as possible.
-And always check the labels carefully and look out for any additives including sodium, sugars, or artificial colors and flavors.
+Look for protein powders that have as few ingredients as possible, and always check the labels carefully and look out for any additives, including sodium, sugars, or artificial colors and flavors.

 What type is best?

-However, certain types of protein can affect you, especially in terms of digestion.
+However, certain types of protein may affect you, especially in terms of digestion.
 Certain types of protein can cause gas, bloating, or stomach cramps.
 Skin reactions are also possible.